Function creates a scatterplot matrix using loon's scatterplot widgets

 string giving the linkingGroup for all plots.
 If missing, a default

-will be determined from deparsing thedata
+linkingGroupwill be determined from deparsing thedata.- linkingKey

 a vector of strings to provide a linking identity for each row of the

-data.frame.
-If missing, a defaultlinkingKey
+datadata.frame.
+If missing, a defaultlinkingKeywill be0:(nrows(data)-1).- showItemLabels

 TRUE, logical indicating whether its itemLabel pops up over a point when the mouse hovers over it.